keycloak-customization/mongodb-user-federation/README.md

 ### Deployment:
 Since we're using a third party library in this module, then besides generating the jar file we'll need to declare the used libraries as modules in keycloak modules folder.
-1. Go to **keycloak-installation-folder/modules/system/layers/keycloak/org**
+- Go to **keycloak-installation-folder/modules/system/layers/keycloak/org**
+- Copy the folder "**mongodb**" from this repo and place it in the path **keycloak-installation-folder/modules/system/layers/keycloak/org**.

+Or manually:

-2. create a root folder under "**mongodb**" and inside it another one "**main**"
+- create a root folder under "**mongodb**" and inside it another one "**main**"
-3. Download mongodb java driver jar file and put it in the folder you created before (in the main folder)
+- Download mongodb java driver jar file and put it in the folder you created before (in the main folder)
-4. Create a module descriptor file "**module.xml**" and insert the code below:
+- Create a module descriptor file "**module.xml**" and insert the code below:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>